PX4/PX4-user_guide/en/payloads/README.md

 Support for winches and other release mechanisms is also intended.

 If you need to perform cargo delivery using hardware that is not yet integrated, you can use [Generic Actuator Control](#generic-actuator-control).
-Prefer using integrated hardware if possible as this makes missions easier to write, more predictable, and more reusable.
 :::

 ## Surveillance, Search & Rescue